Teenager Sworn in as Plymouth Councilman

 Now he'll be making decisions for his hometown of Plymouth.

-"We're at the edge of prosperity in Plymouth, so there's so much work to be done with revitalization to just fixing what's going on behind borough doors, it's so exciting," said Ryncavage.
+"We're at the edge of prosperity in Plymouth, so there's so much work to be done with revitalization to just fixing what's going on behind borough doors.
+It's so exciting," said Ryncavage.

-Alec's mom held the bible as her son was sworn in Monday in Luzerne County.
+Alec's mom held the Bible as her son was sworn in Monday in Luzerne County.

 41.241443 -75.954711